Chapter 4: Revelation

 “Yes but…” Even as a child, he had always wanted to go to the presentation balls.
 He loved the ritual of them, the pronouncements, the swirl of dresses, and all the events that surrounded the pomp of suitors and debutantes.
 But when he wrote in his secret journal, he wasn’t the suited man finding the perfect woman, he was the woman looking for a suitor.

-His mother had somehow found his book though he had hidden it underneath his bed.
+His mother had somehow found his book despite his efforts to hide it underneath his bed.
 She must have skimmed over it before she decided to fulfill her version of his fantasy.
 Galadin first found out when she surprised him with a formal invitation, something that was just above their family’s position in society.
 He didn’t know how she got it, only that it must have cost his parents to get it.

 He sighed.
 “I do want to go,” he said lamely knowing it wasn’t quite the truth.